-Joshua recently obtained a Master of Music degree in orchestral conducting from the Peabody Conservatory, where he studied under Gustav Meier and Markand Thakar.
-At Peabody, he was also awarded a Career Development Grant and a Graduate Assistantship.
+Joshua holds a Master of Music degree in orchestral conducting from Peabody Conservatory, where he studied under Gustav Meier and Markand Thakar.
 He is currently furthering his studies in orchestral conducting under Larry Rachleff at Rice University's Shepherd School of Music.
 This past summer, Joshua studied under Federico Cortese and Robert Spano as a conducting fellow at the Aspen Music Festival and School.

-Joshua is a founding member of the Atlas Quartet, winners of the Peabody Conservatory’s Yale Gordon Chamber Fellowship and semi-finalists in the Fischoff National Chamber Music Competition.
-Joshua also holds a Bachelor of Music degree in violin performance from the Juilliard School, where he studied under Masao Kawasaki.
+Joshua was a founding member of the Atlas Quartet, winners of Peabody Conservatory’s Yale Gordon Chamber Fellowship and semi-finalists in the 2014 Fischoff National Chamber Music Competition.
+He holds a Bachelor of Music degree in violin performance from the Juilliard School, where he studied under Masao Kawasaki.